 However, good stories are able to make "the familiar strange" as Viktor Shklovsky once wrote.
 So it isn't unfair for readers to complain when a story feels "tired."
 Yet, the sheer presence of the trope is not the problem; it's the way in which it is treated by the author.

 Whether you agree or disagree with my perspectives on young adult literature, I invite you to read one of my young adult novels, Thanatos, as an example of a work that contains most of the above tropes and which, in light of issues of social justice, portrays a character who eventually (in later books) goes up against the patriarchal Greek pantheon in an attempt to reform it.

 I wrote Thanatos as a defense of Hades, who is unfairly conflated with the Judeo-Christian "Satan" in Disney's animated film Hercules.
 I was inspired by the movie Meet Joe Black, in which Death wants a chance to learn about life.
 I wondered how the story might be different if based on Thanatos, the Greek god of death.
 At the time I wrote Thanatos, readers of Percy Jackson had no other Greek mythology stories to age up to.
 I saw this as an opportunity to fill a need while indulging my love for Greek myth.
 Unlike the Percy Jackson stories, my protagonist would interact, not with demigods, but with the gods themselves, in a modern setting.
 The story began as a standalone and grew into a trilogy.
 With reader demand, I expanded it into a six-book saga and later added a prequel that could be read before or after the series.
 As the books continued to do well, I added three more to what is now a ten-book series called The Underworld Saga.

-To purchase your ebook copy of Thanatos from your favorite vendor, please go here.
+To purchase your ebook copy of Thanatos from Amazon, please go here.